 New tables have filters enabled.
-To toggle filters, use Ctrl Shift L in Windows, and use Command Shift F on a mac.
+To toggle filters, use Ctrl-Shift-L in Windows, and use Command-Shift-F on a mac.

 A number of shortcuts for selecting cells take advantage of the table structure.

-You can select the entire table with Select All, that's control + A on Windows, Command A on a Mac.
+You can select the entire table with Select All, that's control + A on Windows, Command-A on a Mac.

 The first time you'll get just the table data, and the second time will include the column headers.

-To select table row, using Shift + Space.
+You can a select table row, using Shift + Space.